-The FY 2020 New Housing Limits are based only on FHA data on the purchase price of new homes insured by FHA from July 2014 through June 2019.
+The FY 2023 New Housing Limits are based only on FHA data on the purchase price of new homes insured by FHA from July 2017 through June 2022.

-For each geographic area (metropolitan area, county within a metropolitan area, or non-metropolitan county), a median purchase price is calculated.
-The Median purchase price is based on the most recent data that aggregates to 50 or more sales of new homes in the specific geography.
-If there have been 50 or more sales in the most recent 12 months, then the median for those 12 months are used.
+For each geographic area (metropolitan area, county within a metropolitan area, or non-metropolitan county), a median purchase price of new homes is calculated.
+The Median purchase price is based on the most recent data that aggregates 50 or more sales of new homes in the specific geography.
+If there have been 50 or more sales in the most recent 12 months, then the median for those 12 months is used.
 If fewer than 50 in the most recent year but over 50 during the past two years, then 24 months of sales are used.
-If fewer than 50 sales over 24 months, then 36 months are used if more than 50 sales occurred during that time period.
-If fewer than 50 sales over 3 years, then all records from July 2014 forward are used to calculate the median purchase price.
-The result is the "Unadjusted Median Purchase Price - New".
+If there are fewer than 50 sales over 24 months, then 36 months of data are used, as long as more than 50 sales occurred during that time.
+If fewer than 50 sales over 3 years, then all records from July 2017 forward are used to calculate the median purchase price.
+The result is the "Unadjusted Median Purchase Price - New."